Before Leaving for global travel

 Upon returning from international travel

 Change all credentials which you used to get any services.
-Refer to this listing you created while traveling to ensure to change all of them.
+Refer to this listing you created while travelling to ensure to change all of them.
 Don’t forget to choose strong, complicated and unique passwords.
 It can be difficult to identify whether your device is compromised, so meeting with an IT consultant to assess security can save you potential damage in the long term.